Aevienne/enchantingAngel/README.md

 ## How It Works

-This plugin uses a **custom enchant book** flow instead of trying to register vanilla-style server enchants directly.[web:219][web:223]
+This plugin uses a **custom enchant book** flow instead of trying to register vanilla-style server enchants directly.

 1. A custom enchant book is created with stored enchant ID and level data.
 2. The player applies the book to a supported item using an anvil.
 3. The enchant is saved onto the item using PDC keys and lore.
-4. Listeners detect the enchant later during combat or mob kills and trigger the matching effect.[web:219]
+4. Listeners detect the enchant later during combat or mob kills and trigger the matching effect.

 ---